brickpool/logo/PG-Protocol.md

 >Figure Command Message Frame

 ### Confirmation Response
-When the LOGO responds to the DTE, it uses the confirmation code to indicate either a normal (error–free) response or that some kind of error occurred (called an exception response).
+When the LOGO responds to the DTE, it uses the confirmation code to indicate either a normal (errorâ€“free) response or that some kind of error occurred (called an exception response).
 For a normal response, the LOGO simply confirm the message with an acknowledgement.
 For an exception response, the LOGO returns an negative-acknowledgement with an exception code.

 In addition to the error confirmation code for an exception response, the LOGO places a unique code into the data field of the response message.
 This tells the DTE what kind of error occurred, or the reason for the exception.
 The DTE application program has the responsibility of handling exception responses.
 Typical processes are to post subsequent retries of the message, to try diagnostic messages to the LOGO, and to notify the operator.